 ‘Yes’ provided consent to do so has been given.

 The Surgery will normally require a written statement from the patient giving their consent for a third party to act on their behalf and giving their permission for the Surgery to receive details of and give details about the patient to the person complaining on their behalf.
-The Surgery ca provide a suitable consent form for this purpose if required.
+We do have a suitable consent form we can provide to you for this purpose if required.